Transipedia/Annotate-contigs/README.md

 - **supp_map_to**: (Default:[""]).
 List of supplementary reference names you want to map your sequences to, with no further information (using blast).

 - **supp_map_to_fasta**: For each reference in `supp_map_to`, path to its fasta sequence.
 An exemple of a typical fasta file you could use (Human repeats from Dfam) is available in data/.

+- **contamination** : Set to True if you want to detect contamination from Bacteria, Fungi, or Viruses (Default: False).

+- **database** : If contamination is set to True, specify the path to the BLAST-generated databases here.

 ### *About supplementary alignment